Unfound124/CPSC_474-Project2/README.md

 Shortcomings:
 ```
-the election algorithm will enter an infinite loop and not terminate some times.
+The election algorithm will enter an infinite loop and not terminate some times.
 Simply press ctrl-C to force terminate the program and run the program again.
 This is due to the random ID generation.
 ```